Progent: Securing AI Agents with Privilege Control: Problem Statement and Threat Model

-\paragraph{\system{}'s Defense Scope} Due to \system{}'s expressivity, it is useful for effectively securing agents in a wide range of scenarios, as we show in our evaluation (\cref{sec:eval}).
-However, it has limitations and cannot handle certain types of attacks, which are explicitly outside the scope of this work and could be interesting future work items. \system{} cannot be used to defend against attacks that operate within the least privilege for accomplishing the user task.
+\system{} aims to provide a general framework for enforcing privilege control policies over tool calls for AI agents.
+It is helpful for effectively securing agents in a wide range of scenarios, as we show in our evaluation (\cref{sec:eval}).
+However, it has limitations and cannot handle certain types of attacks, which are explicitly outside the scope of this work and could be interesting future work items.
+First, \system{} cannot be used to defend against attacks that operate within the least privilege for accomplishing the user task.
 An example is preference manipulation attacks, where an attacker tricks an agent to favor the attacker product among valid options~\cite{nestaas2024adversarial}.
-Moreover, since \system{} focuses on constraining tool calls, it does not handle attacks that target text outputs instead of tool calls.
+Second, since \system{} focuses on constraining tool calls, it does not handle attacks that target text outputs.